The music is pounding.

 Turns out aren't I is correct in questions.
 Who knew?
 Most of the population?
 That's interesting.
 Very interesting.
 How very interesting, yeah.

 I don't want to regret looking at the crowd, so I keep my eyes glued on my phone and start looking up other random questions I had before that I can remember.
-It's hard, I'll admit.
+It's hard, I'll admit, between the shouting and the thumping music.
 But I can't resist it, so I look up anyway.